Olive Bread

 OMG – I am addicted to olives, as in I have a jar open at all times.
 They are my favorite snack, along with bread and cheese, so this bread is going to be my new years diet downfall for sure

-I’ve never made a savory quick bread but it sounds fabulous!
-My family loves olives, so they’d be all over this :)
+This was my first time making a savory quick bread and it was fabulous!
+My family loves olives, so I knew they’d love this.